CTheTechGuru/AWS-Amazon-Inspector-Security-Project/README.md

 * Create AWS user account with administrator access.(enable MFA on lab account)
 *

-### Fun Facts - AWS has customers who use Amazon Inspector within their organization and its benefits vary from company to company.
+### Fun Fact - AWS has customers who use Amazon Inspector within their organization and its benefits vary from company to company.

 ![](https://github.com/CTheTechGuru/AWS-Amazon-Inspector-Security-Project/blob/main/images/Amazon%20Inspector%20Clients.PNG)